Void (band): History

 In mid-1982, Void began touring across the Northeast, most notably at the CBGB music club, and introduced characteristics of heavy metal into their music, which became influential in originating punk metal fusion.
 Initially, this blend arose organically, and was further explored on the split album Faith/Void Split with fellow D.C. band the Faith in September 1982.
 The split album is hailed as one of the earliest examples of hardcore-metal crossover, and Void's frantic musical approach is often considered particularly influential.
 Music critic Doug Mosurock described Void's side of the album as "quintessential American hardcore", also noting that "Very few bands could match the aggression, intensity, and amateur/weirdo vibes on display within Void's dozen tracks from the split".
 Dischord Records first reissued Faith/Void Split in 1985 and digitally remastered it in 2008.

 With Finnegan insisting the band needed multi-track recording facilities, Void chose not to continue releasing material through Dischord, and instead made a deal with Touch and Go Records in mid-1983.
 The group recorded an album's worth of material; however, the band members were drifting in different musical directions including glam rock, hip hop, and hard rock.
 Void strayed further apart because of their gigs becoming increasingly manic, and by late 1983 the group disbanded after the members graduated from high school.
 Corey Rusk, the owner of Touch and Go, was uninterested in releasing the album of a dissolved band while in the midst of securing a big deal with the Butthole Surfers.
 Although members of Void were adamant about leaving the botched album unreleased, hardcore aficionados heavily bootlegged it onto cassette tapes titled Potions for Bad Dreams.
 Bands such as White Zombie and the Melvins have claimed Potions for Bad Dreams shaped their own musical styles.

-Dupree was the only member of Void to continue his music career after the band, guesting with Soundgarden, Moby, and Dave Grohl in the 1990s and 2000s.
-In 2021 he joined 3rd Secret.
+Dupree was the only member of Void to continue his music career after the band, guesting with Soundgarden, Moby, and Dave Grohl in the 1990s and 2000s, and performing as a member of the bands Earth Eighteen, Hater, 3rd Secret and Sleep.
 In 2011, Dischord Records released the compilation album Sessions 1981-83, which featured studio outtakes, previously unreleased tracks, and live recordings between 1981 and 1983.
 Finnegan died of a heart attack in 2008.